Third place: Virtual third places

 While these online communities provide freedom from traditional social status, that is not to say there are no social hierarchies within the games; each game community constructs their own social norms that determine in-game social status.
 However, each player begins the game at an equal footing and must achieve social recognition through their in-game accomplishments.
 The concept of "regulars" within third spaces is also prominent in online gaming communities.
 These regulars are often identifiable through some type of special identifier; some games include special insignia or titles for accomplished users, making these users stand out to all users.
 The regulars set standards for accepted in-game behavior, serving as a type of social moderator (especially for new players).
 For instance, many of these games offer the opportunity for PvP (player vs player) combat, in which users battle against each other.
 However, this creates an opportunity for users to "grief" one another, which is intentional harassment meant to disrupt gameplay for other users.
 This type of behavior is often kept in check by the community regulars.
 "Regular" status is attainable for all users, which furthers the sense of community within the game.
 As users play more, they are accepted into the community by fellow regulars, forming new social bonds.

 As online technologies advance, these online video games become more accessible to individuals across all backgrounds.
-While these games are often played on traditional video game consoles or on PCs (which often requires purchasing the video game software), there are many internet browser based games (such as RuneScape and Farmville) that allow anyone with internet access to play for free.
+While these games are often played on traditional video game consoles or on PCs (which often requires purchasing the video game software), there are many web browser based games (such as RuneScape and Farmville) that allow anyone with Internet access to play for free.
 This widens the variety of individuals that are entering into the community.

 Internet access

 Many workers in the United States conduct remote work, not from home, but from a third place.
-Remote work can cause isolation and working in public spaces, such as at Starbucks locations, may be a happy medium between the home office and the corporate office.
+Remote work can cause isolation and working in public spaces, such as cafes, libraries or coworking areas, may be a happy medium between the home office and the corporate office.
 Availability of public Wi-Fi has been a major enabler of this trend.

 A third place which provides internet access may create a hollow effect in that the patrons are physically present but do not make social contact with each other, being absorbed by their remote connections.
 This is similar to how patrons behave in learning commons environments like those in university libraries where the preponderance of socializing is among people who already know each other.
-Some businesses, like Nomad Café in Oakland, CA, are trying to ameliorate this effect by staging performance art such as live jazz and asking patrons to share information about themselves with other patrons via an online survey to encourage audience engagement.
+Some businesses, like Nomad Café in Oakland, California are trying to ameliorate this effect by staging performance art such as live jazz and asking patrons to share information about themselves with other patrons via an online survey to encourage audience engagement.